debuglebowski/hidden-heaven/README.md

     - JS-function (in config-file)
 - Write to user settings in order to overwrite the hidings.
     - Add local ignored file to fix this? .hide.local.js?

-# Limitations

-- Windows is not yet supported, will add on demand.
-- Items are ignored and hidden on root level.
-    - If you want to hide them at a specific position or level, you need to write a custom hook.